Do you want help with your academic appeal?

 Students are permitted to bring friends and family for support, but these individuals are normally not allowed to speak or participate.

-NOTE: If a hearing has been confirmed by the Student and/or the Division, but one or neither party attends, the Panel may decide to proceed in the Student or Division's absence, or base its decision using only the written materials submitted by the Student and the Division.
+NOTE: If a hearing has been confirmed by the Student and/or the Division, but one or neither party attends, the Panel may decide to proceed in the Student or Division's absence, or base its decision solely on the written materials submitted by the Student and the Division.

 The Student’s Legal Representative

-Oftentimes, the legal representatives are law students from DLS, which is a free legal service offered to you should you meet certain criteria.
+Oftentimes, the legal representatives are law students from DLS, which is a free legal service offered to you should you have paid the levy.
 You may also hire legal counsel to represent you in your academic appeal matter.

 Witnesses